 Description

-This hearty Sausage and Potato Soup combines savory browned sausage, creamy blended beans, tender potatoes, and fresh spinach for a comforting and nutritious meal perfect for any season.
+This hearty Sausage and Potato Soup combines savory Italian sausage, creamy cannellini beans, tender potatoes, and fresh spinach in a flavorful broth.
+Blended to a creamy texture and simmered to perfection, it’s a comforting meal perfect for any day.

 Ingredients